One of the most iconic landmarks in the United States, the Gateway Arch is a 1,200-foot-tall monument to St. Louis.

 Does the Gateway Arch sway

-It is a tiny bit off-center, but you can feel it when you are standing next to it, especially if it is windy.
+It is a bit off-center, but you can feel it when standing next to it, especially if it is windy.
 The shape of the Arch is a wedge with two sharp corners pointing to the sky.

 It will cost $3 per person to enter the grounds.
 You might be required to reserve a spot to enter the viewing area of the arch itself.
 The best thing to do is check out the website for any updates and access the online booking for visiting.